New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Results

 \subsection{Massive probe scalar field in Gaussian null coordinates}

 We here investigate a massive probe scalar field in the background (\ref{vc}).
 The scalar field action is given by

 As it is well known $AdS_{4}$ spaces are not compact manifolds, in other words, they possess infinite volume.
 Hence, {\it a priori}, the above action can diverge.
-To circumvent this problem, as usual, one temporally shifts the boundary from $z=0$ to $z=\epsilon$, where $\epsilon$ is the cutoff parameter to regularize the $AdS_{4}$ volume.
+In the $4D$ analog of the Randall-Sundrum metric \eqref{bulk} this divergence problem is circumvented since the original boundary is shifted from $z=0$ to $z=r_{AdS}$, where the $2$-brane lives in.
 By varying the action with respect to $\Phi$, one gets

 where we have defined: $h$ is the determinant of the induced metric, $h_{\mu\nu}=g_{\mu\nu}+n_{\mu}n_{\nu}$, defined at the brane, and $n^{\mu}$ is the unit normal vector to the brane.
 Note that the first integral in the former equation is just the l.h.s. of the Klein-Gordon equation; consequently, it vanishes on-shell, and the second term is a boundary one, which must vanish under certain special boundary conditions in order to ensure a well-defined variation principle.
 Therefore, upon fixing the boundary conditions, one just needs to solve the Klein-Gordon equation in the bulk.